This post is a guide to things to do in Los Angeles during the Christmas holiday season, all updated for 2023.

 There will be craft booths, family entertainment, and a chance to pose with Santa.
 You can also go ice skating.

 This event will begin on November 16th, 2023.

 This free annual Christmas spectacular is made up of local bands, choirs, and dance companies who apply to be selected to perform in this three-hour holiday celebration.

-Hear your favorite carols sung by the Los Angeles Master Chorale at Walt Disney Concert Hall on December 4th and 11th at 2 pm.
+Hear your favorite carols sung by the carolers of Los Angeles Master Chorale at Walt Disney Concert Hall on December 2nd at 2 p.m.

 Join the crowds for this free, public gathering in Grand Park in Downtown LA.
-This celebration attracts thousands of people an for good reason!
+This celebration attracts thousands of people and for good reason!

-With two stages of music, light projections, food, festive atmosphere, a countdown and fireworks, this is an exciting and family-friendly place to ring in the new year.
-See their website for information.
+With two stages of music, light projections, food, a festive atmosphere, a countdown, and fireworks, this is an exciting and family-friendly place to ring in the new year.

-Located in Long Beach, this historic docked cruise ship is hosting their annual New Years Eve party.
+Located in Long Beach, this historic docked cruise ship is hosting its annual New Year's Eve party.

 If you want to see more of the ship, you can take a tour of it.
 They also have haunted tours!
 Read more here.

 This event will take place on Dec 30th & 31st, 2023.